HORNET-Storage/HORNETS-Relay-Panel/frontend-tasks.md

 ---

-## Issue #5: Payment Notifications Pagination Stuck on Page 2
+## Issue #5: Payment Notifications Pagination Stuck on Page 2 ✅ RESOLVED

 **Problem:** When viewing payment notifications on the payments page, the pagination gets stuck on page 2.
 Users can navigate to page 2, but attempting to move forward or backward from page 2 doesn't work - the pagination controls become unresponsive.
+Additionally, page scrolling was blocked due to infinite re-renders.

 **Screen Recording:**